- Vol 53 No 12

 Key Takeaways

-- The Optilume DCB combines mechanical dilation with paclitaxel delivery to prevent scar tissue recurrence in ureteric strictures.
+- The Optilume drug-coated balloon combines mechanical dilation with paclitaxel delivery to prevent scar tissue recurrence in ureteric strictures.

-- The ENDURE 1 trial will enroll 60 patients with specific ureteric conditions and follow them for over five years.
+- The ENDURE1 trial will enroll 60 patients with specific ureteric conditions and may follow them for over 5 years.

 The ENDURE 1 study plans to enroll up to 60 patients with benign ureteric strictures.

-The first procedures have been completed in the ENDURE 1 study (NCT07020520), evaluating the safety and feasibility of the Optilume drug-coated balloon (DCB) for the treatment of patients with benign ureteric strictures, Laborie announced in a news release.1
+The first procedures have been completed in the ENDURE1 study (NCT07020520), evaluating the safety and feasibility of the Optilume drug-coated balloon (DCB) for treating patients with benign ureteric strictures, according to a news release from Laborie Medical Technologies.1

-According to the company, “The Optilume DCB combines mechanical dilation with localized delivery of paclitaxel, an established antiproliferative drug, to help prevent scar tissue recurrence and is designed to help maintain long-term ureteral patency.”
-The device is currently approved for the treatment of patients with anterior urethral strictures and for patients with lower urinary tract symptoms secondary to benign prostatic hyperplasia.
+The company stated, “The Optilume DCB combines mechanical dilation with localized delivery of paclitaxel, an established antiproliferative drug, to help prevent scar tissue recurrence and is designed to help maintain long-term ureteral patency.”
+The device is approved for the treatment of patients with anterior urethral strictures and for patients with lower urinary tract symptoms secondary to benign prostatic hyperplasia.

 All patients will receive treatment with the Optilume device, and patients enrolled in the pharmacokinetic substudy (n = 15) will also have serum and urine samples collected for analysis of paclitaxel levels.
 Participants may be followed for over 5 years.